 The open slopes of the cinder cones scattered along the Loop Drive provide perfect telemarking terrain.
 Skiers should feel free to leave the groomed track and venture onto these slopes to carve some turns!

 Weather conditions may change rapidly and skiers should be prepared for the worst.
 The average high temperature for January is 29 degrees F and the average low is 10 degrees F. Even on the best of days, wind is common.
 Carry extra clothing, water, and a snack.
 Know your own abilities and do not ski so far that you become exhausted.
 Use caution if you leave the groomed track.
 The surface of the lava beneath the snow is very uneven and may conceal cracks and sharp rocks.

 The snow-covered landscape of Craters of the Moon offers many opportunities for visitors on snowshoes to enjoy the monument during the winter months.
-Follow the orange snow poles to explore a 1.5 mile Snowshoe Loop Trail through the monument or venture off of the winter trails and climb a cinder cone.
-Snowshoe Walks are scheduled in January and February and no prior snowshoe experience is required.
-Contact the monument in late fall to find out more about these walks.
+Follow the orange snow poles to explore a 1 mile Snowshoe Loop Trail through the monument or venture off of the winter trails and climb a cinder cone.
+Snowshoe Walks are scheduled for groups and individuals on Saturdays in January and February and no prior snowshoe experience is required.

 Last updated: April 21, 2020